NixOS/nix.dev/source/contributing/how-to-contribute.md

 # How to get help

-If you prepared a pull request and need help moving forward, check [](contributing-how-to-get-help) for
+If you prepared a pull request and need help moving forward, check [contributing-how-to-get-help](https://nix.dev/contributing/how-to-get-help#contributing-how-to-get-help) for more information.